kurtosis-tech/agentgpt-package/README.md

 Where `IMAGE_NAME` is the desired image name.
 The `IMAGE` arg overrides the `IMAGE` with which the container runs.

-## Port Exposed Note
+## Exposed Port Note

-By default we expose the port `3000`; if you are running into port clashes or want to change it for any other reason use the `PORT_OVERRIDE` arg; as follows
+By default we expose the port `3000`; if you are running into port conflicts or want to change it for any other reason use the `PORT_OVERRIDE` arg; as follows (using 3030 as an example):

 ```bash
 kurtosis run github.com/kurtosis-tech/agentgpt-package '{"OPENAI_API_KEY": "YOUR_API_KEY_HERE", "PORT_OVERRIDE": 3030}'